dret/webconcepts/concepts/uri-scheme/mailto.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/mailto"
 title:         "URI Scheme: mailto"
+concept-name:  URI Scheme
+concept-value: mailto
 description: "A 'mailto' URI designates an \"Internet resource\", which is the mailbox specified in the address."
 ---